heypolygot/linked-list-c/README.md

-# Linked-Lists in C language
+# Linked Lists in C

 This is a repository for learning about the linked lists using C programminglanguage.